gthreehosmane/linux/README.md

     c.
 For printk macro to work we need to add kernel.h header in cpuid.c using #include <linux/kernel.h>

-3. Follow below steps to compile the modified code, if there are some errors, you will get errors.
+3. Follow below steps to compile the modified code, if there are mistakes in the code, you will get errors.
 Make sure the code compiles without any errors.
      - sudo make -j 6 (Replace 6 with number of vcpus allocated to your vm)
      - sudo make modules_install
      - sudo make install